sscruz/signal_extraction_tH_ttH/test/kt_kv_scan/README.md

 Where `tHq_*card.txt` are the cards for the parameter scans (the naming conventions can be tunned [here](https://github.com/acarvalh/signal_extraction_tH_ttH/blob/master/test/kt_kv_scan/runAllLimits.py#L27-L39))

+The workspace is done without considering float BKGs -- to correct that.

+The next step is to run the multidimensional fit.

 ```
 python test/kt_kv_scan/runNLLScan.py -t comb6 /where/ws/are/saved/ws_tHq_3l_*_K7.card.root -j 8 --blind --outputFolder /where/to/save
 ```